 This timeline represents my understanding of our origins.
 It’s purpose is to bring some sense of perspective to the very long and complicated history of humanity on Earth.
 This timeline is intended to help me with the big picture.
-In this timeline I bring together various scientific disciplines including plate tectonics, evolution, anthropology, and genetics as well as significant scientific, religious, and mythical dates.
+In this timeline I bring together various scientific disciplines including plate tectonics, evolution, anthropology, and genetics as well as a few significant scientific, religious, and mythical dates.
 I’ll update it as I learn new things and as new things are discovered.
 I hope you enjoy it and that it helps you too!

 LUCA, the last universal common ancestor, is the most recent population of organisms from which all current life on Earth descended from.
 Although no LUCA fossil has yet been found, geneticists can study LUCA by studying it’s descendants, that is, all life on Earth.

 The earliest known life on Earth are fossilized microorganisms found in hydrothermal vent precipitates.
 Currently dated to about 3.42 billion BCE.
 These microorganisms were prokaryote cells.
 Single celled organisms with no nucleus and had early simple DNA.
 More complex DNA in a nucleus evolved about 1.5 billion years later in Eukaryotic cells, circa 2 billion BCE.

 Eukaryotic cells are cells with internal organs, organelles and the DNA is in the nucleus.
 The predecessor prokaryote cells do not have a nucleus, but do have DNA.
 All cells in all animals, plants, and insects are eukaryotic, but all animals, plants, and insects host millions of critters based on both eukaryotic and prokaryote cells.